Estimated Quote Costing Overview

 A Quote will show its estimated costs in the bottom right corner

-Open the Cost Breakdown Window on Portal
+Open the Cost Breakdown Window

 To see the cost breakdown, click on the ellipsis next to the cost field.